ESHAP

 Constipation

 Constipation Open a glossary item is easier to sort out if you treat it early.
-Drink plenty of fluids and eat as much fresh fruit and vegetables as you can.
+Drink plenty and eat as much fresh fruit and vegetables as you can.
 Try to take gentle exercise, such as walking.
 Tell your healthcare team if you think you are constipated.
-They can prescribe a laxative.
+They can give you a laxative if needed.

 Liver changes